JessieRayeBauer/bethallchurch.github.io/_posts/2018-01-21-Tutorial: Explore Your Own Fitbit Data!.md

 That's a lot of data... it's my heartrate for every few seconds for an entire day.

 Hmmmm... it looks like I went for a run or swim at some point!

-My researcher instincts are coming out now...
-Must check for outliers and see the general range of heartrate values!
+As a safety measure, we should check for outliers and see the general range of heartrate values.

 ```python